genome-spy/genome-spy/docs/grammar/parameters.md

 The following example has been adapted from Vega-Lite's [example gallery](https://vega.github.io/vega-lite/examples/interactive_bar_select_highlight.html) with slight modifications (GenomeSpy provides no `"bar"` mark).
 The specification below is fully compatible with Vega-Lite.
+You can select multiple bars by holding down the `Shift` key.

 <div><genome-spy-doc-embed height="250">